alexrosenthal1098/HexagonalReversi/docs/README.txt

 These events do not directly mutate the model, rather they notify a listener of the board of the event so that they can act accordingly.
 For example, if a player selects a tile that is not a valid move but they press 'm' anyway, it is up to the controller to handle that error.

+    CHANGES FOR PART 3
+Added a startGame method to the model so that initial setup, like registering listeners, can occur before the game starts and the model can be mutated.

+Added a label to the ReversiFrame and changed the constructor to take in a title that is displayed at the top of the frame via the label.

+    MODEL LISTENERS
+Added two ways for classes to register as a listener for the model.
+If the listener wants to be notified when a specific player's turn has started, then they can use the addListener method along with a boolean to represent whether they are listening to player 1 (true) or player 2 (false).
+All player listeners must be registered before the game starts.
+If the listener wants to be notified when the model changes, they can use the addReadOnlyListener method.
+These listeners can be added at any point.

+    PLAYER-ACTION LISTENERS
+Updated the ReversiPlayer interface to allow for player action events and to ensure that the players are interacting with the view in which they are registered to by the controller if they need to.
+This allows the controller to handle both synchronous player moves, like for an AI player, and asynchronous moves, like for a human player by listening for player action events.

+    CONTROLLER
+The controller works as a mediator between the model and the players plus their view's.
+It does this by listening to events from the model, asking the player for a move when necessary, and then acting on the model depending on the player's chosen move.
+It also is capable of handling exceptions without letting the program crash by displaying error messages to the view and re-prompting player's to make a move.

+    MAIN METHOD
+The main method takes in 2 string arguments from the command line that represent the strategy that each of the two player's will use.
+Currently, the only supported players are "human", for a human player that interacts with the view to move, and "capture-max", which is an AI player that uses the strategy of capturing the most pieces every turn.